Public health assessment

 Where a PEC has been subjected to poisons scheduling (SUSMP), we may examine consumer product labels to verify compliance with the requirements of the schedule with regard to signal headings, first aid instructions and safety directions.
 Otherwise, we will comment on the general suitability of label directions and other statements.

-If there is indication of potentially significant public exposure to the PEC, either from environmental sources or its use in, or contamination of, consumer products, we will assess the level of risk to the public.
+If there is potentially significant public exposure to the PEC, either from environmental sources or its use in, or contamination of, consumer products, we will assess the level of risk to the public.
 The approach taken will vary with the extent of data on exposure levels and toxicology, and with the nature of any hazard the PEC poses.
 A margin of exposure will then be calculated.
 Alternatively, the level of risk to the public may be determined from the extent of public exposure and epidemiological evidence of health effects in persons exposed occupationally.

 Whenever there appears to be significant risk to public health, we make recommendations to reduce public exposure to the PEC.